 Paul Latimer Walker, I am with the Town of Kershaw Historical Society and suppose you must be Bill Latimer's nephew.
 Please contact me.
 Thanks, Miles

 I am sorry to report that when I attempted to forward your note and email address to Mr. Latimer Walker, it was returned undeliverable.
 It appears we no longer have a good email address for him.—Ed.

 — Submitted March 11, 2019, by Miles Gardner of Kershaw, South Carolina.

 Credits.
 This page was last revised on April 14, 2019.
-This page originally submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 852 times since then and 23 times this year.
+It was originally submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 954 times since then and 26 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on October 31, 2009, by Michael Sean Nix of Spartanburg, South Carolina. • Bill Pfingsten was the editor who published this page.